TicketmasterMobileStudio/ticketmastermobilestudio.github.io/_posts/blog/2017-05-31-conversational-interfaces.md

 Give your product a real human voice.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;“Exactly _why_ do I need to make the interaction sound like a personal conversation?” asks the analytical, dispassionate engineer.
+“Exactly _why_ do I need to make the interaction sound like a personal conversation?” asks the analytical, dispassionate engineer.

 The act of conversation has the inherent side effect of being more personal and intimate.
 After all, it is the natural human reaction to personify things that speak (didn’t you enjoy the talking clock and candlestick in Disney’s _Beauty and the Beast_?).
 Use this to your advantage and set the tone, mood, and style to pervade the experience.